Co-financing means that countries contribute to the cost of Gavi-supported vaccines by financing some of the required vaccine doses.

 The co-financing policy encourages governments in Gavi-supported countries to invest in new vaccines, enhancing country ownership of vaccine financing.
 It helps them plan for financially sustainable immunisation programmes in preparation for the phasing out Gavi support for these vaccines.

 Since 2008, all countries applying to Gavi for new vaccine support co-finance a portion of the cost.
-The co-financing requirement for individual countries depends on their transition phase per the eligibility and transition policy.
+The co-financing requirement for individual countries depends on their transition phase and vaccination strategy per the Eligibility and Transition Policy.
+Certain vaccines, such as IPV and malaria, have bespoke rules.

 When a country enters the preparatory transition phase, the government’s contribution increases by 15 percent per year.
 In this phase, the co-financing requirement is a percentage of the price of vaccines, and the absolute amount will thus vary from vaccine to vaccine.

-When a country enters accelerated transition, the government’s share of vaccine costs increases from the level it had reached during the previous phase to 100% of the cost over a period of five years.
+A country enters accelerated transition when a country’s average GNI per capita over the past three years exceeds the eligibility threshold and its co-financing level reach at least 35 percent, from where it increases from the level it had reached during the previous phase to 100% of the cost over a period of eight years.

-Beginning in 2018, co-financing will be required for measles and measles-rubella periodic follow-up campaigns: 2% of vaccine doses for low-income countries, 5% for preparatory transition (phase 1) and accelerated transition (phase 2) countries.
+Beginning in 2018, co-financing was required for measles and measles-rubella periodic follow-up campaigns: 2% of vaccine doses for low-income countries, 5% for preparatory transition (phase 1) and accelerated transition (phase 2) countries.

 Gavi has applied a co-financing policy since 2007.
-The current co-financing policy was approved by the Gavi Board in June 2015 and new co-financing obligations took effect in January 2016.
-The policy was updated in June 2016 to include co-financing requirements for measles and measles-rubella periodic follow-up campaigns.
+The current co-financing policy was approved by the Gavi Board in December 2022 and new co-financing obligations took effect in January 2023.